 Who can participate?

 We welcome any BMW CCA member to participate in our autocrosses.
 No prior experience is necessary; in fact, we specialize in first-timers!
 Only BMW or Mini drivers are eligible to compete for trophies, but we welcome anyone to come join the fun regardless of the make or model of your car.
+Please note: We do not permit SUV/SAV type vehicles to participate in our autocross program, but convertibles with stock rollover protection are allowed.

 Only licensed drivers age 16 or older may drive at our events.
 If you’re under 18, your parents or guardians must complete and sign a minor waiver for you to participate.
 We encourage parents to join their kids, and kids to join their parents, at these family friendly events.